huzaifa137/5-number-Summary/README.md

 # 5-number-Summary
-its a project to get 5 number summary suing java programmiing
+its a project to get 5 number summary using java programming